Ghita-Stefan-Andrei/Photo-Manipulation-Software/README.md

 4 - Shows the histograms for RGB and Grayscale

-5 - Should apply a noise filter, but is not working
+5 - Should apply a noise filter, wip

 6 - Apply clahe algorithm